shaunday/ToDos/Action Items.md

 ---

-## Notes and Reminders

-* Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow

 nice to have:
-show item editing when filter and its not on
+Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow show item editing when filter and its not on
 On permanent disconnect, prompt UI to notify the user or retry manually.
-Log thread blocking or starvation events to simulate server pressure can add cancellation tokens or timeout policies to retry/wait delays for signalR client commit pending methods?
+Log thread blocking or starvation events to simulate server pressure cancellation tokens or timeout policies to retry/wait delays for signalR client commit pending methods?